Your pets and Rule 57 of the Highway Code

 What you may not know though, is that dogs have to be restrained too!

 Runa Hanaghan, deputy veterinary director of The Dogs Trust, the UK's largest dog-welfare charity said “It's important to restrain dogs in the car both for their own safety and that of everyone else.
 If an accident happens, the dog can be thrown forward and injured.
-It can also act like a missile within the vehicle and hit other occupants.”
+It can also act as a missile within the vehicle and hit other occupants.”
 Driving with an unrestrained pet could potentially lead to offences punishable by fines of up to £2,500.

 Not only that, but it could invalidate your motor insurance!

 To keep you, them and other road users safe, always strap them in a harness, a pet carrier, a dog cage or a dog guard.
 There are a number of accidents in the UK because of dogs in cars and how the pet behaves in the vehicle.
 It's not to say that you shouldn't have your animal in your car or van, but you should restrain them using one of the above methods to ensure you have the best chance of protecting both yourself and your beloved pet.